Arturo-Granados/data-engineering-zoomcamp-2023/Week 1 vm/README.md

 - `mkdir .ssh`

-Change the directory to .ssh directory: cd .ssh
+Change the directory to .ssh directory:
+- `cd .ssh`

 Genarate ssh key:
-ssh-keygen -t rsa -f <filename> -C <yourname> -b 2048
+- `ssh-keygen -t rsa -f <filename> -C <yourname> -b 2048`

 SSH keys generation: https://cloud.google.com/compute/docs/connect/create-ssh-keys?hl=es-419

-acces to ssh key: cat gcp.pub
+acces to ssh key:
+- `cat gcp.pub`

-copy the ssh key value and add in metadata section in gcp compute engine
+Copy the ssh key value and add in metadata section in gcp compute engine

 ## Step 2.
 Create a VM

 Go to GCP console, in the section compute engine/ VM instances, clic new instance.

 The create a new VM with ubuntu operative sistem and 30 gb of memory.

 ## Step 3.
 Conection with local machine

 In the VM instaces tab we can found our vm runnig, well we need to copy the external IP value to conect the vm with our local machine.

-    ssh -i ~/.ssh/gcp arturo@<external IP>
+- 'ssh -i ~/.ssh/gcp arturo@<external IP>'

 ## Step 4.
 Configure VM and set up local